alviser/warden/README.md

 session cookies must be configured directly in the source code at the moment:

-* `WARDEN_SESSION_COOKIES_NUM` must be set to the total number of session cookies that will be tracked
+* `WARDEN_SESSION_COOKIES_NUM` (line 29) must be set to the total number of session cookies that will be tracked
-* update the cookies names near line 340, duplicating/deleting lines if needed
+* update the cookies names under the `/* configure session cookies names here */` line, duplicating/deleting lines if needed
-* `WARDEN_SCOPES_NUM` must be set to the total number of scopes that need to be tracked
+* `WARDEN_SCOPES_NUM` (line 30) must be set to the total number of scopes that need to be tracked
-* update cookies scopes in the subsequent lines, duplicating/deleting lines if needed
+* update cookies scopes in lines under the `/* configure session cookies scopes here */` line, duplicating/deleting lines if needed

 ### server key

-update the server HMAC key with some fresh value in the variable `wdn->hmac_key` near line 330, and the initialization vector in `wdn->iv`
+update the server HMAC key with some fresh value in the variable `wdn->hmac_key` near the `// select a unique hmac key (this never leaves the server)` line, and the initialization vector in `wdn->iv`

 ### apache files

-the /etc/apache2/mods-available/warden.load file needs to be:
+the /etc/apache2/mods-available/warden.load file needs to be (you can find an example in the repo):
 ```
 LoadModule warden_module      /usr/lib/apache2/modules/mod_warden.so
 ```

-the /etc/apache2/mods-available/warden.conf needs to be:
+the /etc/apache2/mods-available/warden.conf needs to be (you may need to create it):
 ```
 <IfModule mod_warden.c>
         AddHandler wdn-register-handler .wdn